 During the 1980s, though, Gary lived in the San Francisco Bay area, but the closeness with his family had grown distant.
 After his father died 31 years ago, his mother assured him his father would be afforded the proper services.

-Not until earlier this month did Gary Parisena realize his father’s remains hadn’t been interred.
+Not until earlier this month did Gary Parisena realize his father’s remains had not been interred.
 He saw an article announcing a military service for 15 veterans whose remains had remained unclaimed but were still in possession of a local mortuary.
 As Gary skimmed the list, he stopped, stunned.
 There, on line 12, was his father’s name along with his years of service.

 “I thought my mom took care of everything until I saw the notice,” Gary said.
 “I was completely in shock.
 I called Lynda and she told me what was going on.
 I was overwhelmed knowing that he wasn’t taken care of.”